 Founded in 2007, King Hall Families provides a community for families and a forum for family issues at King Hall.
 Our mission is to build a support network for student-parents, foster a family-presence at King Hall, and promote family issues within the legal community at large.

 The King Hall Football Club is a group of soccer enthusiasts that get together to play pick-up games and compete in UCD’s intramural (IM) leagues.
 All skill levels are welcome to join – from first-timers to competitive players.
 KHFC boasts a winning record in the IM leagues, but our main emphasis is on having fun.
 In addition to playing hard on the soccer field, we occasionally sponsor social events and community-minded activities.

 Health Law Association explores all the different avenues of health law.
 Health law is a growing field which encompasses public health, managed health care, bioethics, reproductive rights, and medical malpractice.
 The organization also works on projects with the UC Davis Medical School and the Veterinary School on various healthcare and public policy issues.

 The KHIPLA provides opportunities to learn about Intellectual Property law practice by sponsoring lectures, employment forums, social events and informational meetings with law firms.
 Membership is open to all UC Davis School of Law students interested in this exciting, fast-paced and growing field.
-Current members include students who are interested in copyright, patent, and trademark laws.
+Current members include students who are interested in copyright, trademark and patent laws.

 The King Hall Labor and Employment Law Association is a group of students interested in pursuing careers in a broad and diverse area of law.
 Our members’ interests vary from collective bargaining, to employment discrimination claims.
 While KHLELA seeks to focus on volunteer and pro-bono opportunities for students during the school year, we welcome all students whose legal interests relate to the workplace.
 We hope to provide a platform for students to connect with local employers so that our students can build the relationships and experience they will need for the future.